Blaze-F/Blaze-F/README.md

+- ### 🔭 I’m searching a job
-### I hope to be a DevOps someday.
+- ### 🌠 I hope to be a DevOps someday.
 But nowdays i concentrated in backend.

-- 🔭 I’m searching a job

 ### Stack
 ---